Ada Coleman: Retirement

 In late 1925, the Savoy shut down the American Bar for renovations and announced the retirement of Coleman and Ruth Burgess.
 They were replaced by the naturalised American Harry Craddock, who had worked the service bar for five years while the women worked the front bar.
 Craddock later wrote The Savoy Cocktail Book, which included Coleman's recipe for the hanky panky.

 In February 1926, five London newspapers published the story of Coley's retirement from bartending.
 In an interview with The London Daily Express, who called her "England's most famous barmaid" and "The Queen of Cocktail Mixers", Coleman estimated she had served one hundred thousand customers and poured one million drinks.

 After Coleman left the bar, some cocktail historians have said she worked in the hotel's flower shop.
-In 2016, Susan Scott, the archivist at the Savoy said she found no evidence of that.
+In 2016, Susan Scott, the archivist at the Savoy said she had found no evidence of that.
 In Coleman's later life she took a part-time job managing the staff in the ladies' cloakroom at The Berkeley hotel.

 Death and legacy

 Coleman died in 1966, at the age of 91.
 In 2016, Liquor.com listed her as one of the nine most important bartenders of all time, and bartenders at the Savoy still spoke of her as an 'iconic legend'.
 The hanky panky is now served worldwide.
 In 2015, it was listed by Drinks International as one of the top 50 best-selling cocktails, and is called one of "the unforgettables" by the International Bartenders Association.
 At the Savoy, it is served in two versions: the original Coleman recipe along with an upgraded version which is aged in oak barrels and includes several different kinds of vermouth and gin.
 In 2018, a cocktail bar and lounge named Ada's Place opened in the Hudson Yards neighborhood of New York City.
-The name is tribute to Coleman.
+The name is a tribute to Coleman.